rust-lang/mdBook/guide/src/format/mdbook.md

 This is a bad thing that you should pay attention to.

-Warning blocks should be used sparingly in documentation, to avoid "warning fatique," where people are trained to ignore them because they usually don't matter for what they're doing.
+Warning blocks should be used sparingly in documentation, to avoid "warning fatigue," where people are trained to ignore them because they usually don't matter for what they're doing.

 </div>